SDU-eScience/UCloud/app-kubernetes-service/README.md

 kubernetes it is important that its service account is given the appropriate permissions.

-## Mapping from SDUCloud Jobs to K8 Jobs
+## Mapping from UCloud Jobs to K8 Jobs

 In this section we will briefly describe the overall mapping between the two.
 <!-- For all the details we refer directly to the source code available